 If you’re interested in studying a module from this course, the Postgraduate Certificate or the Postgraduate Diploma then please email Graduate Admissions to discuss your course of study.

-Since it was founded in 1978, Communications, Media and Culture at the University of Stirling has rapidly developed into a major centre for research and learning.
+Since it was founded in 1978, the division of Communications, Media and Culture at the University of Stirling has developed into a major centre for research and learning.
 Its research arm, the Stirling Media Research Institute, is internationally renowned, attracting a wide range of doctoral students, visiting scholars and practitioners from across the world.

 The department consistently draws high ratings for its teaching at all levels.
-We were ranked top in Scotland and top 15 in the UK for our media research by the most recent Research Assessment Exercise – with 95% of our research classed as being of international standard, and 70% being named either 'world-leading' or 'internationally excellent'.
+We were ranked top in Scotland and top 15 in the UK for our media research impact in the most recent Research Excellence Framework – with 95% of our research classed as being of international standard, and 70% being named either 'world-leading' or 'internationally excellent'.

 A minimum of a Second Class Honours degree (2:1 preferred) in a relevant subject or equivalent is required.
 If you don’t have these formal qualifications, but have significant relevant work and life experience, we still encourage you to apply.